p-adic Heights of Heegner points on Shimura curves: -adic heights and Arakelov theory

 Let $X_{v}$ be a proper smooth variety over the finite extension $E_{v}$ of $\Q_{p}$, and fix a ramified local $p$-adic logarithm $\ell_{v}:E_{v}^{\times}\to \Q_{p}$ which we extend to $\baar{\Q}_{p}^{\times}$ by $\ell_{v}|_{E_{v}'^{\times}}=\ell_{v}\circ N_{E_{v}'/E_{v}}$ for any finite extension $E_{v}'/E_{v}$.

-A \emph{metrised line bundle} $\hatL=(\calL, \log_{\calL})$ on $X_{v}$ is a line bundle on $X_{v}$ together with a choice of a \emph{log function} $\log_{\calL,v}$ on the total space of $\calL_{v}=\calL|_{X\otimes E_{v}}$ minus the zero section (which will also be viewed as a function on the nonzero sections of $\calL_{v}$).
-A log function is the analogue in the $p$-adic theory of the logarithm of a metric on the sections of $\calL$ on an infinite fibre of $\X$.
+A \emph{metrised line bundle} $\hatL=(\calL, \log_{\calL})$ on $X_{v}$ is a line bundle on $X_{v}$ together with a choice of a \emph{log function} $\log_{\calL}$ on the total space of $\calL$ minus the zero section (which will also be viewed as a function on the nonzero sections of $\calL$).
+A log function is the analogue in the $p$-adic theory of the logarithm of a metric on the sections of a line bundle on a Riemann surface.
 It is a Coleman function having a certain analytic property\footnote{For which we refer to \cite[Definition 4.1]{besser}.} and the following algebraic property.
 If the $p$-adic logarithm $\ell_{v}$ factors as

 for some $\log_{v}\colon E_{v}^{\times} \to E_{v}$ and some $\Q_{p}$-linear $t_{v}\colon E_{v}\to \Q_{p}$, then for any nonzero section $s$ of $\calL_{v}$ and rational function $f\in E(X_{v})$ we have